-The Maranjab Desert is among the most gorgeous deserts of Iran.
+The Maranjab Desert is among the most gorgeous deserts and a dreamy place for safari in Iran.
 It is located in Isfahan, close to the city of Kashan which only takes 3 and a half hours driving from Tehran to get to the desert.
-Golden sand dunes, Salt Lake, starry nights and easy access are some of the reasons why this dessert is so popular among people.
-It is not only about the desert; Maranjab Caravansarai was built by the order of one of the kings from Safavid dynasty which used to link the northeast side of Iran to the central parts.
+Golden sand dunes, Salt Lake, starry nights, and easy access are some of the reasons why this dessert is so popular among people.
+It is not only about the desert; Maranjab Caravansarai was built by the order of one of the kings from the Safavid dynasty which used to link the northeast side of Iran to the central parts.
 Travelers who were crossing the road could use Maranjab Carvansarai to spend the night and get ready for the rest of their journey.

 How to Go to The Maranjab Desert: